 The age of the child can also impact the parents’ visitation schedule.
 For example, if an infant is still breastfeeding, there is probably going to be a different visitation schedule than for a child who is 5 years old.
 Furthermore, older children are more likely to have complicated extracurricular activity schedules, which could create more issues between co-parents during an Atlanta custody dispute.

 The way that courts, judges, and even guardians ad litem look at parenting issues might not match up with the way you look at parenting issues.
-A local lawyer can help you avoid common child custody issues in Atlanta by anticipating which factors judges put a lot of weight on and which ones they typically disregard.
+A local attorney can help you avoid common child custody issues in Atlanta, GA by anticipating which factors judges put a lot of weight on and which ones they typically disregard.
 Our attorneys can advise you on presenting evidence to the court and how to behave during custody litigation to improve your chances of reaching a favorable case outcome.